jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 For fun I took a look at the code to see if there were some optimizations I could make, and there were a couple fun things that I could do.

 The original version of the code looks like this.
-I added the inputs as parameters to make it a bit easier to verify that the optimizations are not changing the generated comb GUID later on.
+I added the inputs as parameters to make it a bit easier to verify that the optimizations are not changing the generated `Guid` later on.
 ```cs
 private static readonly long BaseDateTicks = new DateTime(1900, 1, 1).Ticks;